kocembaw/platform-vns/README.md

 [![PostgreSQL](https://img.shields.io/badge/PostgreSQL-4169E1?style=for-the-badge&logo=postgresql&logoColor=white)](https://www.postgresql.org/)
 [![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)](https://www.linux.org/)

 It is a research platform that operates using only software and allows to browse the synthetic experiment data for taVNS (vagus-nerve-stimulation).
-The hardware has been deliberately left out of consideration since the aim of this project is to gain a complete understanding of cloud and DevOps infrastructure by containerising a small service, orchestrating it on Kubernetes, provisioning it on AWS using Terraform, and then delivering it via a Jenkins pipeline.
+The hardware has been deliberately left out of consideration since the aim of this project is to gain an understanding of cloud and DevOps infrastructure by containerising a small service, orchestrating it on Kubernetes, provisioning it on AWS using Terraform, and then delivering it via a Jenkins pipeline.

 > The measurement data is deterministically produced from a seed and is therefore synthetic; it is not genuine medical data and has no research value, it being included merely to provide the infrastructure with some realistic data to work with.